-However, most of the bridge was destroyed during King Louis VIII’s siege on the town in 1226.
+King Louis VIII’s siege on the town in 1226 destroyed most of the bridge.
 After a few years passed, the people of Avignon rebuilt the bridge themselves – this time completely in stone.

 In 1377, Cardinal Blandiac had the bridge paved, as the slippery surface caused a few accidents, including people falling into the river.

 During the Middle Ages, the bridge was part of one of the most important pilgrimage routes between Italy and Spain.
 However, the cost of maintenance was too much for the city to bear, and they were unable to keep up with repairs.

 When the Rhône flooded in 1603, an arch of the bridge collapsed.
 Two years later, three additional arches fell.
 Another flood in 1669 destroyed even more of the bridge.
 Today, only four of the original 22 arches remain.